anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 ## Voucher Request Artifact {#voucher-request-prm-yang}

 {{RFC8366bis}} extends the voucher-request as defined in {{RFC8995}} to include additional fields necessary for handling bootstrapping in the pledge-responder-mode.
-They are: agent-signed-data, registrar-proximity-certificate, and agent-signing certificate.
+These additional fields are defined in {{exchanges_uc2_1}} as:
+- agent-signed-data to provide a JSON encoded artifact from the involved registrar-agent, which allows the registrar to verify the agent's involvement
+- agent-provided-proximity-registrar-cert to provide the registrar certificate visible to the registrar-agent, comparable to the registrar-proximity-certificate used in {{RFC8995}}
+- agent-signing certificate to optionally provide the registrar agent signing certificate.

-Examples for the PVR are provided in {{exchanges_uc2_2}}.
+Examples for the application of these fields in the context of a PVR are provided in {{exchanges_uc2_2}}.

 # IANA Considerations